TimeDelta/auto-psych-nosology/README.md

 Loss decompositions clarify which constraints dominate optimization.
 At convergence the stability run reports a consistency penalty of 1.9e-3 and a degree-penalty of 1.2e-3, roughly an order of magnitude larger than the corresponding 4.5e-7 and 1.1e-4 terms in the baseline run.
 Conversely, the encoder/decoder sparsity penalties (`cluster_L0` = 150.1; `inter_L0` = 3.57e4) are substantially lower than the baseline’s 225.1 / 5.51e4, corroborating the qualitative observation that the stability regimen over-compresses the latent space.
-Summarizing these terminal loss components in the paper links the narrative claims about “regularizer dominance” to concrete magnitudes and documents how different safeguards trade off against each other.

 ## Discussion
 This work demonstrates that it might be possible for a carefully curated multiplex knowledge graph, coupled with information-theoretic representation learning, to recover candidate transdiagnostic structure aligned with contemporary dimensional nosologies.